Cost & Fees

 Types of Debt That Can Be Helped by a Debt Consolidation Service

-Types of debt vary, and this influences what you are able to consolidate.
+Types of debt vary, and this influences what you can consolidate.
 The first thing to determine is if your debt is secured or unsecured.
-Secured debt is a type of debt that is secured by collateral, which includes things like your mortgage and car loan.
-Unsecured debts are loans or lines of credit without collateral attached to them, including credit cards and medical bills.
+Secured debt is attached to collateral.
+For example, car loans and mortgages are secured debts.
+Unsecured debts are loans or lines of credit without collateral attached to them and include credit cards and medical bills.

-Other options, like student loan consolidation, may vary, depending on the consolidation company you use.
 Certain unsecured debts, like student loans or payday loans, may not be eligible for consolidation.
-Before you enroll with a company, make sure to explore your options with a financial consultant so you know exactly which debts you can and cannot consolidate.
+Before you enroll with a company, explore your options with a financial consultant so you know exactly which debts you can and cannot consolidate.

 Debt Consolidation Loans for People With Bad Credit